 Paint finish options include:

-The next paint on the curve of reflective/shininess properties—the eggshell finish—has a decent amount of sheen.
+• The next paint on the curve of reflective/shininess properties—the eggshell finish—has a decent amount of sheen.
 If you can imagine looking at an eggshell in the light and seeing how the light bounces off of it, you’ll have a good idea about what this finish will look like.

 Satin Finish Paint Colors

-A satin paint finishes is glossier than an eggshell finish, and it’s even easier to keep clean.
+• A satin paint finish is glossier than an eggshell finish, and it’s even easier to keep clean.
 Due to their dirt resistance and ease of cleaning, the usual choices of location for satin finishes are halls and stairways.

-Semi-gloss paints have a high durability and a good amount of sheen.
+• Semi-gloss paints have high durability and a good amount of sheen.
 They are best used on surfaces like doors and trim.
 Due to their high water resistance and ease of cleaning, they are also an excellent choice for painting the walls of kitchens and bathrooms.

-At the high end of the reflective gradient are glossy paints, which are rarely chosen for interior walls due to their extreme shine—any imperfections will glaringly stand out.
+• At the high end of the reflective gradient are glossy paints, which are rarely chosen for interior walls due to their extreme shine—any imperfections will glaringly stand out.
 It’s best to use them when painting floors, doors, and trim; the finish is extremely durable.